FlyingSpringrol/Human-memory/README.md

       * Deep-art, style and content mixing

 ####Considerations in creating a biologically accurate neural system:
-Basically, the question is how do you create models and applicable learning rules that are constrained in the same ways as biological neurons, that can still compute information.
+Basically, the question is how do you create models with learning rules and units that are constrained in the same ways as biological neurons, that can still compute information.
 Tis a mystery.
 But here are some constraints.
 (And I'm sure we'll find more constraints the better biological imaging and activity reading technology gets)

    * Spiking
    * Different neurotransmitters corresponding to neuron types
-   * Dales law
+   * Dales law (Ratio of inhibitory to excitatory cells [20/80])
    * Sparse coding
    * Refractory periods (Leaky integrate and fire)
    * Connectome structures: biological make up of the brain (backwards feeding, layers, ect.)